talkative-tangs/Bangazon-LLC-2/README.md

 4. Add initial data
 `python manage.py loaddata db.json`
->This will create load data from the projects json file to your local database
+>This will load data from the project's json file to your local database

 ## Run Server